 What are the benefits?

-In my experience whitening your teeth in a great confidence booster!
-I love to do mine before weddings and parties to give myself a bit of a boost.
+In my experience whitening your teeth is also a great confidence booster!
+I love to do mine before weddings, holidays and parties to keep them extra sparkly.

 Is there anything else I should know?